Dyslexia Advocate & Consultant

 Lorraine Hightower advocates for parents of children with Specific Learning Disabilities - specializing in dyslexia.

-She is a recognized dyslexia advocate with proven success, supporting children of all ages with dyslexia.
+Lorraine is a recognized dyslexia advocate with proven success, supporting children of all ages with the disorder.
 Through personal outreach she continues to inform and influence local education leaders, legislators and community members on best practices for children with specific learning disabilities.
 She has been instrumental in affecting change both locally and statewide.

 That dyslexia is the most common learning disability and that our public school teachers have had little to no training in the science of reading or best practices for accommodating students with this disability.

-Just how critical it is for children with dyslexia to have effective structured literacy instruction, appropriate accommodations, as well as assistive technology training and support to level the playing field.
+Just how critical it is for children with dyslexia to have effective structured literacy instruction, appropriate accommodations, as well as assisstive technology training and support to level the playing field.

 The earlier the child receives appropriate intervention, the better!